davissp14/terminal_tabs/README.md

       1. git clone git@github.com:davissp14/terminal_tabs.git

-      2. Use the tabs.yml file to specify your desired tab name and command
+      2. Use the tabs.yml file to specify your desired tab name and command to execute

       3. ruby bin/generate_excutable.rb